Samsung has announced a new 128GB storage solution designed specifically for mid-range smartphones.

 Dr Jung-Bae Lee, Senior Vice President of Memory Product Planning and Application Engineering Team at Samsung, expects the new storage module to take the industry by storm.

-“With the introduction of our value-focused, 3-bit NAND-based eMMC 5.0 line-up, we expect to take the lead in the expansion of high-density mobile storage,” said Lee.
+“With the introduction of our value-focused, 3-bit NAND-based eMMC 5.0 line-up,

 “We are continuing to enhance our next-generation embedded mobile memory offerings with improved performance and higher densities to meet increasing customer demand across the mobile industry.”